KhalidAlnujaidi/Saudi-ChatGPT-Hackathon/README.md

 Short 2:30 minutes live working demo of a Voice-to-voice convo with the avatar: https://youtu.be/a2JKVeLiWJk it was asked to act as a tour guide and talk a bit about Saudi Arabia and then NEOM.

 As a starting point and proof of concept, the avatars presented in the project are a product of movio.la studio, which provides an API as well as traditional transactional means.
 However, the goal of the project is to have a fixed set of in-house developed avatars.
 This approach will increase the quality of animation, while also reducing costs and improving computational efficiency and latency of responses.
-To achieve this, we need a small team of developers and proper resources.
+To achieve this, we need a small team of developers, proper resources, and a few months.

-With these in place, we estimate that the project could be completed by the end of the summer.

 #### To try out the app